 % Amplification rate: (shares / followers) x 100

 When people share your content on their feeds, they share it with their own networks.
 This simply means that they care about what you’ve shown them and want their network to know about it, right?

 Amplification Rate is measured by counting the shares for a post of your brand for a specific period of your choice, dividing them by your total number of followers, and multiplying it by 100.

 As you calculate your Amplification Rate, you’ll realize the details of your most shared contents and start building upon them.
 Just like the Applause Rate or Average Engagement Rate, the higher this is, the better.

-Everyone wants to be viral but everyone actually is!
-Remember; the impression is about the number of times your post showed up in someone’s feed since it went live.
+Everyone wants to be viral, but everyone actually is!
+Remember, the impression is about the number of times your post has shown up in someone’s feed since it went live.